avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 ## Configure the Xensiv Board

 > **Note:**
 > There is no echo when typing, so be very careful when entering the following information.
 If a mistake is made, this whole section will need to be repeated.

 * Press the "RST" button on the board and wait until the following output is visible:  `Do you want to configure WIFI & CPID/ENV (y/n):`
 * When the prompt is visible, press `y` then `Enter` within 5 seconds (or the board with auto-boot with saved settings)
+* A randomly generated **DUID** will be displayed in the format **"xensiv-XXXX"**.
+Make note of this value for later.
 * Enter the **CPID** acquired from the key vault and press `Enter`
 * Enter the **Environment** (ENV) acquired from the key vault and press `Enter`
 * Enter the **WIFI SSID** of the 2.4GHz network and press `Enter`
 * Enter the **WIFI Password** and press `Enter`
-* A randomly generated **DUID** will be displayed in the format **"xensiv-XXXX"**.
-Make note of this value for later.
 * Ensure the device is able connect to the WiFi network, obtain an IP address, and get updated time from an NTP server.
-* There will be errors displayed because the device still needs to be created in the IoTConnect GUI.
-Continue to the next section.
+* Verify the following message is displayed: `IOTC_SyncResponse error: Device not found`

 ## IoTConnect Device Template Setup